purelb/purelb/content/how_it_works/overview/_index.md

 ```

-The Allocator is configured with a minimum of one "default" Service Group,  multiple service groups can be defined and are accessed using annotations.
+The Allocator is configured with a minimum of one "default" Service Group.
+Multiple service groups can be defined and are accessed using annotations.

 * Service Group.
 A Service Group represents an IPAM mechanism and its necessary configuration parameters.

-In the case of the Allocators inbuilt IPAM a Service Groups consists of the following
+In the case of the Allocator's inbuilt IPAM a Service Group consists of the following:

  * Name:  The name of the Service Group referenced by annotations in the service defination.
 The default service group is used when no annotation is present.
  * Subnet:  In the form of CIDR, the network that addresses are allocated